 \section{Results}

-In this section, we evaluate the effectiveness of our diagnostic-grounded reward search to discover rewards that strengthen multi-agent coordination.
-We first introduce the benchmark layouts and the specific coordination challenges inherent in each.
-Next, we detail the training protocol used to evaluate the generated rewards.
-We then analyze the objective performance gains across successive generations and highlight the learning dynamics in environments characterized by significant interaction bottlenecks.
-Finally, we provide a detailed diagnostic analysis to clarify how the discovered shaping signals influence agent interdependence, incentive alignment, and payoff distribution.
+In this section, we evaluate the ability of our diagnostic-grounded reward search to discover reward functions that improve multi-agent coordination.
+The benchmark layouts and the coordination challenges inherent to each are first introduced.
+Next, the training protocol used to evaluate the generated rewards is described.
+We then analyze the objective performance gains across successive generations and examine the learning dynamics in environments characterized by pronounced interaction bottlenecks.
+Finally, a detailed diagnostic analysis is presented to clarify how the discovered shaping signals influence agent interdependence, incentive alignment, and payoff distribution.